-Tests (MIDTERM and FINAL TEST): The midterm and final test will both consist of 100 questions.
-There will be short essay questions on each test.
+Exams (MIDTERM and FINAL TEST): The midterm and final test will consist of 100 questions.
+There will be essay questions on each test.
 The tests will consist of questions in at least two different formats.
 For example, questions may include multiple choice, short answer, fill in the blank and diagrams.
 It is at the professor's discretion to choose the types of questions on each exam.
 The topics covered on the exams are taken from the in-class lecture slides, class discussion and assigned readings.
-The professor or TA will not provide you with material that was covered in class if you do not attend class.
-You must attend class to learn about class material because you will be tested on it.